Messolonghi – Olive Picking

 Dinner will be taken together in town.

 In the morning we will be taking a boat trip to explore the lagoons that dominate the landscape and are such an integral part of life here.
-This is a chance to photograph the incredibly diverse bird life that inhabits the area, and to see the lagoons from the perspective of the fishermen who have worked these waters for countless generations.
+This is a chance to witness the incredibly diverse bird life that inhabits the area, and to see the lagoons from the perspective of the fishermen who have worked these waters for countless generations.

 Returning to Messolonghi for lunch.

-In the afternoon we will be changing our mode of transport and renting bicycles to ride out to the island of Tourlida to photograph the traditional wooden fishermen’s houses called pellades at sunset which stand up on stilts above the surface of the water.
+In the afternoon we will be changing our mode of transport and renting bicycles to ride out to the island of Tourlida to visit the traditional wooden fishermen’s houses called pellades at sunset which stand up on stilts above the surface of the water.

 Then onto the Chalazias family olive production plant to see how the olives are separated and prepared for their journey to the press.